9 Advanced Affiliate Marketing Strategies to Increase Your Sales

 7. Join affiliate programs with recurring commissions

-Now that you have perfected your on-page optimization and have a working funnel, apply your process affiliate programs with recurring commissions.
+Now that you have perfected your on-page optimization and have a working funnel, apply your process to affiliate programs with recurring commissions.

 Unlike one-off commission structures, these programs keep paying you for as long as the customer sticks with the product and for every repeat purchase they make using your link.